xvik/gradle-use-python-plugin/README.md

 python.pip 'module1:2.0', 'module2:1.0', 'module1:1.0'
 ```

 Will install version 1.0 of module1 because it was the latest declaration.
-Module overrides
+"Module overrides"
-work for all declaration types (see below): the last declared module is used.
+works for all declaration types (see below): the latest declared module version always wins.

 Dependencies are installed with `pipInstall` task which is called before any declared `PythonTask`.